ychen-stat-ml/GW-Graph-Coarsening/README.md

 The geometric approach is useful when working with a collection of graphs, such as in graph classification and regression.

-In this study, we consider a graph as an element on a metric space equipped with the Gromov--Wasserstein (GW) distance.
+In this study, we **consider a graph as an element on a metric space equipped with the Gromov--Wasserstein (GW) distance**.
 We utilize the popular weighted kernel $K$-means method, which improves existing spectrum-preserving methods.

-Concrete details can be found in [our paper](Arxiv?).
+Concrete details can be found in [our paper](https://arxiv.org/abs/2306.08854).

 ## Installation